Chris Leslie: In Parliament (1997–2005)

-Leslie gained the seat of Shipley as a Labour Co-operative candidate in the 1997 general election defeating Marcus Fox, the chairman of the Conservative 1922 Committee and Shipley's Conservative MP since 1970.
+At the age of 25, Leslie gained the seat of Shipley as a Labour Co-operative candidate in the 1997 general election defeating Marcus Fox, the chairman of the Conservative 1922 Committee and Shipley's Conservative MP since 1970.
 In the process, Leslie overturned a 12,382 majority, to return a 2,966 majority of his own.
 It was the neighbouring seat to his hometown of Keighley, another seat taken by Labour from the Conservatives in 1997.

-Leslie was the Baby of the House when he first entered the Commons, remaining so until June 2000 when David Lammy, three weeks Leslie’s junior, was elected.
-He was appointed Parliamentary Private Secretary to Lord Falconer for three-and-a-half years.
+Leslie was the Baby of the House when he first entered the Commons, remaining so until June 2000 when David Lammy, three weeks Leslie's junior, was elected.
+He was appointed Parliamentary private secretary to Lord Falconer for three-and-a-half years.
 Leslie held his seat in 2001, but his majority was reduced by a half to 1,428.

 Shortly before his 30th birthday, he became a junior minister in the Cabinet Office in 2001, following the recent election.
 In 2002, he was appointed Parliamentary Under-Secretary of State to the Office of the Deputy Prime Minister.
 He then moved to spend almost two years as Parliamentary Under-Secretary of State in the Department for Constitutional Affairs, working again under Falconer from 2003 to 2005.
 He never rebelled against a Government position during his first time in Parliament including voting in favour of the invasion of Iraq in March 2003.

 In the 2005 general election, Leslie lost his seat to Conservative candidate Philip Davies, by fewer than 500 votes.